The Foghorn’s Counsel

 a voice neither here nor there,

-The cry returns, bending around corners of night,
+The cry bends around the corners of night,

 low and patient,